-Under the Policy Reverse Mortgage Programme (PRMP), the HKMCI provides insurance cover on loans provided to elderly borrowers by participating lenders (see "Description of the Issuer - Business Overview - Policy Reverse Mortgage Programme").
-The insurance cover is provided by the HKMCI for the purpose of covering shortfalls incurred by the participating lenders in the event that the money paid under the life insurance policy assigned as the collateral of a loan is insufficient to cover the outstanding loan balance and the associated expenses upon the occurrence of a maturity event.
-The HKMCI has adopted a prudent set of actuarial assumptions regarding mortality rates, interest rates and fulfilment ratios of life insurance policies to model the payout amount to borrowers, however, neither the Issuer nor the HKMCI can offer assurance as to the effectiveness and accuracy of such assumptions, or that the insurance companies of the life insurance policies will not default on their claim payment obligations.
+Under the Policy Reverse Mortgage Programme (PRMP), the HKMCI provides insurance cover on loans provided to elderly borrowers by participating lenders (for more information, see the section entitled "Description of the Issuer - Business Overview - Policy Reverse Mortgage Programme").
+The insurance cover is provided by the HKMCI for the purpose of covering shortfalls incurred by the participating lenders in the event that the money paid under the life insurance policy assigned as collateral of a loan is insufficient to cover the outstanding loan balance and the associated recovery expenses upon the occurrence of a maturity event.
+Although the HKMCI has adopted a prudent set of actuarial assumptions regarding mortality rates, interest rates and fulfilment ratios of life insurance policies to model the payout amount to borrowers, neither the Issuer nor the HKMCI can offer any assurance as to the effectiveness and accuracy of such assumptions, or that the insurance companies of the assigned life insurance policies will not default on their claim payment obligations.